-Rate and base: The tax is the sum of two rates: (a) 5% of 94% of gross rental receipts from transient guests, plus (b) 1% of 94% of gross rental receipts from such guests.
+The tax is the sum of two rates: (a) 5% of 94% of gross rental receipts from transient guests, plus (b) 1% of 94% of gross rental receipts from such guests.
 (The additional 1% is earmarked for the Build Illinois Fund.)
+"Re-renters" (third parties that accept reservations and collect payments for rooms they control under contracts with hotels) must collect the tax.
+If they have no physical presence in Illinois, the requirement to collect the tax applies only if they meet stated thresholds for cumulative receipts or rental transactions in Illinois.
 Receipts from permanent residents of a lodging place are exempt, as are receipts received by a religious entity that rents rooms in furtherance of a religious purpose.

-History: The hotel operators' occupation tax was enacted in 1961 at a rate of 3% of 97% of gross receipts from transient guests.
+The hotel operators' occupation tax was enacted in 1961 at a rate of 3% of 97% of gross receipts from transient guests.
 From 1969 to 1984 the rate was 5% of 95% of gross receipts.
 The current rates were enacted in 1984 to help pay for a planned 1992 World's Fair.
 When it was canceled, the revenue was earmarked for the Build Illinois program.
 A tax amnesty program in fiscal year 2004 allowed taxpayers to pay outstanding tax liabilities without penalties or interest; collections totaled \$223,211.
 A fiscal year 2012 amnesty program brought in \$304,896.